Battle of Shanghai: Battle for Wusong Creek and Dachang (October 1–26)

 Despite heavy casualties, the Japanese would eventually breach the Wusong Creek line, seizing the Tangqiaozhan bridge from the Chinese Tax Police Division after two days of intense fighting.
 However, even though the Japanese penetrated the Wusong Creek line, they were confronted with further belts of similar defenses built around a series of creeks anchored by Zoumatang Creek.
 The two armies became bogged down in trench warfare around a mostly stagnant frontline, with heavy rains transforming the terrain into a muddy landscape.

 On October 14, 1937, the Guangxi Army under Li Zongren and Bai Chongxi finally arrived to join Chiang Kai-shek's Central Army in the battle for Shanghai.
 These Guangxi units, four divisions in total, then staged a final counteroffensive on October 21 in an attempt to fully consolidate Chinese positions around Dachang and retake the banks of the Wusong Creek.
 However, the counteroffensive was poorly coordinated with little reconnaissance, and quickly bogged down despite some initial success.
 The Japanese would counterattack with artillery, tanks and poison gas on October 23, with Japanese aircraft wreaking havoc on Chinese divisions throughout daytime.
 The operation was halted, and had cost the Guangxi divisions over 2,000 casualties including dozens of officers.
-In just eight days, the 21st Group Army of the Guangxi Army had lost two-thirds of its soldiers, with the 48th Corps suffering 9,731 killed, wounded, or missing.
+In just eight days, the four participating divisions of the 21st Group Army of the Guangxi Army had lost two-thirds of its soldiers, with the three-division strong 48th Army suffering 9,731 killed, wounded, or missing.